 |Alma Mater:||Concordia University|

 Gerrod Lambrecht joined the Nebraska football program in December of 2017.
-He previously served as Scott Frost’s Chief of Staff/Director of Operations at Central Florida in 2016 and 2017.
+Serving as Scott Frost's Chief of Staff, Lambrecht takes a lead role with all administrative aspects of the program.
+He previously served as Frost’s Chief of Staff/Director of Operations at UCF in 2016 and 2017.

 Originally from Wood River, Neb., Lambrecht joined Frost at UCF following a 17-year career in the health care field.
-From 2008 to 2014, he served as the Chief Operating Office for an Indianapolis based healthcare company and from 1998 to 2008, Lambrecht was a Divisional Vice President for Healthcare Services Group, Inc.
+From 2008 to 2014, he served as the Chief Operating Officer for an Indianapolis-based health care company and from 1998 to 2008, Lambrecht was a Divisional Vice President for Healthcare Services Group, Inc.

 On the gridiron, Lambrecht spent two seasons as an offensive and defensive line coach at Valparaiso.
 He played collegiately at Concordia University in Seward, Neb., and also coached the offensive line for one season at Concordia.
 In high school, he was teammates with Frost at Wood River High School.

 Lambrecht earned his bachelor’s degree in business administration and management in 1997.
-He and his wife, Sarah, have four children and are expecting their fifth child.
+He and his wife, Sarah, have five children.